LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Paramètres

-`right` L’itérateur à utiliser en tant que l’itérateur stocké.
+*droit* itérateur à utiliser en tant que l’itérateur stocké.

 ### <a name="remarks"></a>Notes